brookisme/gcloud_gpu/README.md

 **NOTE:** The Anaconda install is interactive.
 The default for add anaconda to PATH is no -- **type yes!!!**

 You can choose to install with TensorFlow or, if you are going to [install from sources](https://github.com/brookisme/gcloud_gpu/wiki/TensorFlow:-Install-from-Sources-Notes), skip the tensorflow installs.
-You also have the option of skipping the "geo tool" listed [here](https://github.com/brookisme/gcloud_gpu/wiki/Install-List#py3)
+You also have the option of skipping the "geo tools" listed [here](https://github.com/brookisme/gcloud_gpu/wiki/Install-List#py3).

 ```bash
 # CPU (with TF)